Eclectic Spacewalk #6 - Anomie

 How does one understand the rise of magical thinking in the masses along with the successful corporate coup d'état of government?

-One of the smoking guns, if any, is a word coined by the french sociologist Emile Durkheim in the late 19th century.
-That all encompassing word is: Anomie.
+One of the smoking guns, if any, is an all-encompassing word coined by the French sociologist Emile Durkheim in the late 19th century: Anomie.

-Made famous in Durkheim’s book On Suicide, Anomie, is when society lacks the regulatory constraints necessary to control the behavior of its members.
+Made famous in Durkheim’s book On Suicide, Anomie occurs when society lacks the regulatory constraints necessary to control the behavior of its members.
 This usually comes after rapid, unpredictable, and uncontrollable change.
-There is a breakdown of normative structure, and where once rules & norms were strong - over time they have weakened.
+There is a breakdown of the normative structure and were once rules and norms were strong, they have weakened over time.
 Without norms, limits, or boundaries an individual’s life becomes meaningless and behavior becomes uncontrollable.
 You can see the progression quite clearly below.
 (We are either in the third or fourth stage depending on your level of cynicism, but one cannot deny that we are past the second stage.)

-A shorter definition of Anomie being: “a state of hopeless and despair due to the disintegration of social bonds that drive individuals and societies to personal and collective acts of self destruction.”
+A shorter definition of Anomie is “a state of hopelessness and despair due to the disintegration of social bonds that drive individuals and societies to personal and collective acts of self-destruction.”

 “Staying with the human anatomy and physiology theme, I like to think of the above image as the “skeleton” of society.
 Below you’ll find the makeup of the “central nervous system”.
 These are the fundamental elements of culture,” says Gresser.